-To expand on the success of the program we are extending the FREE Program through the summer.
+To expand on the success of the program we are extending the FREE Program through December 2020.

-The average cost of hosting this program is $399 per student.
-If you would like to make a tax-deductible donation to support this program.
-Click the DONTATE button
+The retail cost of this program is $399 per student.
+A small tax-deductible donation to support a boy in the program Click the DONTATE button

-It's the people that support programs like this that are the real heroes.
+It's people like YOU that support programs like this that are the real heroes.

 By exposing black boys early to these opportunities we can equip them with the skills to attain high paying jobs and make progress toward decreasing the racial income inequality and wealth gap.

 For us to continue to have the ability to provide high-level educational opportunities for black boys - If at all possible, please make a small donation in any amount by clicking the donate button below:

 We have a GOAL of getting 10,000 boys enrolled in CS this year.
 Please share this with your networks!

 How computers work, what's inside and learn what jobs are available and how to gain those skills

 Basic web/mobile, app game programming with some of the latest free tools